 Side note about phosphorus: in the mid 19th century, matches were made using white phosphorus.
-This made for phenomenal matches that could ignite virtually anywhere.
-It was also wildly, exquisitely dangerous: the matches were “poisonous to the workers in manufacture, sensitive to storage conditions, toxic if ingested, and hazardous when accidentally ignited on a rough surface.”
+The matches could ignite almost anywhere, but were also wildly, exquisitely dangerous: “poisonous to the workers in manufacture, sensitive to storage conditions, toxic if ingested, and hazardous when accidentally ignited on a rough surface.”

 How dangerous to workers?
 Long-term exposure to the element causes severe bone necrosis, particularly in the jaw, a condition called “Phossy Jaw” which I strongly recommend you do not run an image search for.
-The ravages of the condition on factory workers (the “match girls”) led to the unsuccessful London matchgirls strike if 1888.
-The situation deteriorated so much that the Salvation Army stepped in to produce safe matches (made with red phosphorus, just as today), but those were substantially more expensive.
+The ravages of the condition on factory workers led to the unsuccessful London matchgirls strike if 1888.
+Eventually the Salvation Army stepped in to produce safer matches made with red phosphorus, which is still used today, but they were too expensive.
 White phosphorus matches were produced until a multi-nation treaty in 1906 outlawed them.
 “We must ignite our whale oil lamps!” shouted the Victorian aristocracy.
-“Damn your feeble jaws and callous spirits!
+“Damn your feeble jaws and callow spirits!
 We must have a candlepower to rival the sun.
 The SUUUUN!
 Harrumph harrumph harrumph! <jowl flapping noises> <eats ortolan>”

 4. Like so many other sports, table tennis actually began as after-dinner entertainment for the ruling class.
 The net was a stack of books at first, the paddle was a hardcover, and the ball was a golf ball.
 Later iterations would entail cigar box lids and champagne corks.